 The viral baked dumplings, but make them satay!
 Have you seen those baked dumplings doing the rounds on social media?
 I certainly have, and I’ve been itching to put my spin on the trend.
 Spoiler alert: this satay version might just be even better than the original.

-Plus, it’s perfect for busy weeknights when you want something quick but comforting, great for feeding a crowd without standing over the stove AND makes brilliant leftovers for next-day lunches.
+It’s perfect for busy weeknights when you want something quick but comforting, great for feeding a crowd without standing over the stove, AND makes brilliant leftovers for next-day lunches.

-- Quick and easy: it takes 30 minutes from start to finish and requires barely any chopping (just the bok choy!)
+- Quick and easy: it takes 30 minutes from start to finish and requires minimal chopping (just the bok choy!)

 - One dish = less washing up.